TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 ## Optional Parameters Guide
 These apply to all endpoints in our API.
 All optional parameters means these do not need to be included for CityMotion to function properly.
 They provide live customization pathways of the webview display.
 These features exist on the webpage side, not your app.

-### Maps
+### Card Maps (maps)
 - Description:  A card pop-up that displays an interactive map.
 Accessed through tapping on a card header map icon.
 - Requirements: None, uses client-side Mapbox
-- Usage: `maps = (true)`
-- Default: Not enabled if not specified.
+- Parameter Name: `maps`
+- Parameter Values:
+  + Default: `none` or do not include this parameter.
+Maps not enabled.
+  + `true`: Enables maps
 - Example: `maps=true`
-- Options:
-  - Default: `none` or do not include this parameter
-  - `true` will show a tappable map icon in the card header

 ### UI Theme "Dark Mode" (ui)
 - Description:  Changes the color theme to the specified mode.
 Currently enables a dark mode.
 Default theme is light.
 - Requirements: None
-- Usage: `ui = (dark, none)`
-- Default: Not enabled if not specified.
+- Parameter Name: `ui`
+- Parameter Values:
+  - Default: `light` or do not include this parameter.
+Shows the default light theme.
+  - `dark` changes the color theme to a Dark Mode
 - Example: `ui=dark`
-- Options:
-  - Default: `none` or do not include this parameter, will show the default light theme
-  - `dark` changes the color theme to a Dark Mode

 ### Navigation Bar (barPosition)
 - Description:  Shows a navigation bar which lets the user navigate between different transportation categories.
 - Requirements: None
-- Usage: `barPosition = (none, top, bottom)`
-- Default: Not enabled if not specified.
-- Example: `barPosition=top`
+- Parameter Name: `barPosition`
-- Options:
+- Parameter Values:
-  - Default: `none` or do not include this parameter
+  - Default: `none` or do not include this parameter.
+No bar appears.
   - `top` shows a navigation bar at the top of the viewport
   - `bottom` shows a navigation bar at the bottom of the viewport
+- Example: `barPosition=top`

 ### Landing View (openTo)
 - Description:  Opens the viewport to specified transportation category.
 Combined with Navigation Bar, lets the user begin in a particular landing view.
 Without a Navigation Bar, the user will be permanently shown only the specified category.
 - Requirements: None
-- Usage: `openTo = (all, train, bus, bike, car, shuttle)`
-- Example: `openTo=train`
+- Parameter Name: `openTo`
-- Options:
+- Parameter Values:
-  - Default: `all` or do not include this parameter, this will show all card options
+  - Default: `all` or do not include this parameter.
+All cards will appear.
   - `train` shows rail type transit such as trolley, streetcar, light rail, commuter trains, Amtrak, etc
   - `bus` shows buses
   - `bike` shows all bikeshare, ebikes, scooters, etc
   - `car` shows all car sharing services such as car2go, zipcar, etc
   - `shuttle` shows any private shuttles that are linked to your account
+- Example: `openTo=train`

 ### Card Favorites (favorites)
 - Description: Allows users to favorite cards.
 Adds a star icon to the header of each card.
 Tapping on the star icon will "favorite" the card and store the card in browser cookie memory.
 The next time the user returns, the card will be prioritized to the top and the star will remain selected.
-- Requirements: Should work with the default cookie preservation behavior of WebView Safari.
+- Requirements: Cookies allowed.
+Should work with the default cookie preservation behavior of WebView Safari.
 Do not clear session cookies.
-- Usage: `favorites = (true)`
+- Parameter Name: `favorites`
+- Parameter Values:
+  - Default: `none` or do not include this parameter.
+Favorite icon will not appear and cards will not be sorted by favorites.
+  - `true` enables this feature
 - Example: `favorites=true`

+### Location Header (menu)
+- Description: Displays a header that describes the user's current location and some options allow for changing the location of nearby transportation options.
+- Requirements: Cookies allowed.
+Should work with the default cookie preservation behavior of WebView Safari.
+Do not clear session cookies.
+- Parameter Name: `menu`
-- Options:
+- Parameter Values:
-  - Default: `none` or do not include this parameter, stars will not appear
+  - Default: `none` or do not include this parameter.
+No header will appear.
-  - `true` enables this feature
+  - `static` simply displays address information about the current location code or coordinates given by the URL
+  - `hub` allows a dropdown toggle to switch between location codes attached to the customer key given
+  - `anywhere` allows a fully-featured location search dropdown that will save search results for later access
+- Example: `menu=anywhere`

 ### External App Links (externalLinks)
 - Notice: **This feature requires custom native app code, see Custom Third Party Integration Guide**
 - Description: This will show link buttons to external apps such as Uber.
 - Requirements: Requires custom native app code.
-Without this code, buttons will do nothing.
+Without this code, buttons will either do nothing, or navigate by behavior of a Universal Link.
-- Usage: `externalLinks = (true, none)`
-- Example: `externalLinks=true`
+- Parameter Name: `externalLinks`
-- Options:
+- Parameter Values:
   - Default: `none` or do not include this parameter, no link buttons will appear
+  - `universal` only buttons with an https address will appear (ie: Uber, Lyft), **this does not necessarily require Custom code but may produce unintended results if the user does not have the external app downloaded**
-  - `true` All link buttons will appear, **this requires Custom Third Party Integration Guide**
+  - `true` all link buttons will appear, **this requires Custom Third Party Integration Guide to navigate users to external apps**
+Example: `externalLinks=true`

 # Custom Third Party Integration Guide
 CityMotion Webview (CMW) is intended to work inside your third-party native mobile apps (Customer App).
 We define two levels of integration:

-- Minor Integration - Customer loads the CMW URL in their Native Webview
+- Minor Integration - Customer loads a short link in their Native Webview
+  - TransitScreen provides a short link that redirects to the final API.
+We manage the content and features delivered on your short link.
-  - All features work except external links (which are blocked by native webview policy)
+  - All features work except external links (which require Custom code).
+Universal Links typically do work depending on your app's webview policy.
-  - Limited integration with Coordinates endpoint (Customer must pass in latitude and longitude from outside)
+  - This is typically a Location Code endpoint installation.
+  - Coordinates endpoints can work but coordinate information must be manually set in the URL.
+This is appropriate for showing a user's location at a specific moment.
+This experience will not follow the user around and for example, the page must be reloaded with a new URL each time the user does move.

 - Major Integration - Customer loads the CMW with Plugin code
   - All features work including external links (CMW provides plugin to handle external app redirects)